10 facts about bees

 Fact #6 – Bees do in fact mean business!

 Bees may be small, but the impact they have on our economy - never mind our access to food, is not to be underestimated.
 Globally, pollinators are responsible for pollinating more than 1,200 types of crops.
 Every year, pollinators contribute more than $217 billion to the global economy.
 Many crops, such as almonds, which contribute $4.8 billion to the US industry each year, rely on honey bees for more than 90% of their pollination.
-This is probably on of the most important facts about bees!
+This is probably one of the most important facts about bees!

 Fact #7 – Bees are partly colour-blind

 Even with their five eyes, bees don’t have perfect vision.
 Their eyes are sensitive more to the blue end of the spectrum and into ultraviolet.
-Flowers reflect large amounts of ultraviolet light and to a bee will be very bright.
+Flowers reflect large amounts of ultraviolet light, and a bee will be very bright.
 But, when it comes to red, bees are totally blind – even with their five eyes!

 Fact #8 – Bees like to boogie!